Japanese Eats at Tokyo Dining

 Starting Off Deliciously

 The three of us quickly picked out our meals and placed our orders.
 We started with Tokyo Dining’s Vegetable Miso Soup and Sesame & Chili Edamame.
-I could have eaten the entire bowl of the Edamame; it was great.
+I could have eaten the entire bowl of Edamame; it was great.
 The soup was velvety in texture and very flavorful.
-It contained daikon, which I have not ever seen in soup, and it tasted fabulous!
-We appreciated that several of the restaurant’s staff came by to check on us throughout the meal.
+It contained daikon, which I had never seen in soup, and it tasted fabulous!
+We appreciated that several of the restaurant’s staff came by to check on us throughout our meal.

 So Many Delicious Choices…

 Tokyo Dining has an extensive menu full of grilled meats, raw fish, and tempura combinations.
 Our selections were the Crab & Shrimp Tempura, Assorted Seasonal Vegetable Tempura, and Spicy Crunchy Roll.
 The portions were huge and our plates were picture perfect, not that we would expect anything less from a Disney eatery.